sermonsoft/AllTrailsLunch/WEEK_1_IMPLEMENTATION_SUMMARY.md

 - Refactor RestaurantRepository to use RestaurantManager internally
 - Add FavoritesManagerTests with MockFavoritesService (10 tests)
 - Add RestaurantManagerTests with MockRemotePlacesService (8 tests)
+- Fix module import (use @testable import AllTrailsLunchApp)
 - Maintain backward compatibility with existing code
-- All builds succeed, 18 test cases pass
+- All builds succeed, ready for testing
 - Inspired by VIPER architecture from lesson_151_starter_project
 - Implements protocol-oriented architecture for better testability
 - Uses @Observable instead of @Published for better performance